 After the sale is before the sale

 Every marketer knows that customer retention is more effective than acquisition.
 In other words, you can’t miss the chance to get in touch with your existing customers.
 Sending a follow-up email after purchase can help to bring an already positive relationship to the next step.
-You can share an article about the product they’ve bought, for instance.
+You can share an article about the product they have bought, for instance.
 Or something cheeky like a selfie of yourself with your cheesiest grin thanking them for their purchase can add a wow factor to the typical thank you email.

 Taking the first step in the business world is not sufficient.
 You need to plan your follow-up strategy, to make sure that each successful first step can drive positive results for a very long time.